stonehedgelabs/snuper/README.md

                         Maximum log file size before rotation with FIFO eviction (default: 10MB, accepts formats like '10MB', '5mb', '100Mb')
+  --log-stdout          Log to stdout as well as to --log-file --early-exit          Exit monitor after 60 minutes of no live games (EOD
+                        detection).
+Without this flag, monitor runs forever.
+  --verbose             Enable verbose logging for monitor and sink operations
+                        (e.g., log 'not starting monitor' and 'has 0 live games' messages)
 ```

 - Providers must be supplied using their full names (e.g., `draftkings`,